-- 1. First log in to the administrative backend. - 2.
-Once logged in, find Components in the main menu bar located toward the top of the page.
-You should be presented with a drop-down menu containing a list of your installed components. - 3.
-Choose Registration from the available options. - 4.
+- 1. First log in to the administrative backend - 2.
+Once logged in, find Users in the main menu bar located toward the top of the page. - 3.
+Choose Members from the drop down menu - 4.
+Click on the Registration tab - 5.
 You should now be presented with a table of available user fields and their status for a particular action.
 This controls what fields the user will see, must fill in (required) or can fill in (optional) depending upon which action or state they are currently in.
-That is, you can make the username field required for the registration page ("create" column) but may not wish for your users to be able to edit this after creation ("read only" for the "update" and "edit" columns). - o Create column: What the user sees on the registration page - Proxy column: What columns an administrator sees or must fill in when creating an account by proxy (i.e., for someone else) - Update column: What fields the user will see and/or must fill in if something has changed with what information is required at registration.
-An example of this would be if the "citizenship" field was, at one point, optional for registration but is now required.
-Setting this field to "Required" for the "Update" column will now require logged-in users to fill this information out. - Edit column: What fields the user will see and can edit for their user profile - Field Option Definitions: Required = Must fill in Optional = Can fill in Hide = Not visible Read only = Can view but cannot change - 5.
+That is, you can make the username field required for the registration page (create column) but may not wish for your users to be able to edit this after creation (read only for the update and edit columns). - Create column: What the user sees on the registration page - Proxy column: What columns an administrator sees or must fill in when creating an account by proxy (i.e., for someone else) - Update column: What fields the user will see and/or must fill in if something has changed with what information is required at registration.
+An example of this would be if the citizenship field was, at one point, optional for registration but is now required.
+Setting this field to Required for the Update column will now require logged-in users to fill this information out. - Edit column: What fields the user will see and can edit for their user profile - Field Option Definitions: - ??Required = Must fill in - Optional = Can fill in, but are not required - Hide = Not visible - Read only = Can view but cannot change - 6.
 Once you feel ready to save your changes, scroll back to the top of the page and click Save in the upper right portion of the page.
 Changes take affect immediately.